frnsys/port.py/README.md

 - `draft` - a bool of whether or not the post is a draft

 Whatever else you include as metadata in your files will also show up as attributes on the `post` object.

+`page` objects are similar, at minimum consisting of:

+- `title` - the raw markdown title, extracted from the first `h1` tag
+- `title_html` - the compiled title
+- `html` - the compiled markdown, not including the title and metadata
+- `slug` the post's slug
+- `draft` - a bool of whether or not the post is a draft

 #### Static files